abdallah-el-sawy/CRUD/README.md

-# CRUD
+# my development
-Hello there that is my summer training course task , the task is to create a CRUD operation and link it to the database
+Here are my projects and development